rajkumar060301/rajkumar060301/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on fullstack Developer.
-- 🌱 I’m currently learning php.
+- 🌱 I’m currently learning node.js.
 - 👯 I’m looking to collaborate on Web Development.
 - 🤔 I’m looking for help with nodeJs
-- 💬 Ask me about fornt-End Development.
+- 💬 Ask me about fornt-End and Backed-End Development.
 - 📫 How to reach me: rajkumarktr10@gmail.com
-- 😄 Pronouns:
+- 😄 Pronouns: He/His
-- ⚡ Fun fact: in love with linkdIn
+- ⚡ Fun fact: In love with linkedIn